 Meeting the position's research expectations will require obtaining external funding and publishing peer-reviewed papers in national and international journals.
 Teaching will include one undergraduate or graduate course per year as well as graduate and postdoctoral training.
 Service will include participation in campus and national/international programs.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, citizenship, disability or protected veteran status.

-Doctorate -Entomology, Ecology, or related discipline
+Doctorate -Plant Biology or related field

 Required Application Materials

 Applications should be submitted to the MSU Human Resources site at https://jobs.msu.edu.
 Review of applications will begin November 1, 2021 and continue until a suitable candidate is identified.
 While letters will not be solicited for the initial evaluation of candidates, applicants should ensure that letters will be submitted promptly upon request.
 Questions can be emailed to Dr. Lars Brudvig, search chair, at firstname.lastname@example.org.
 See instructions for required items to include in the application materials.